dmitryelj/SDR-Waterfall2Img/readme.md

 * Python3 libraries
 pip3 install pillow numpy simplesoapy

+* Download and unpack SDR-Waterfall2Img from this page

 * OSX only
-copy libraries from 'osx' folder to the folder script
+copy libraries from 'osx' subfolder to the folder script

+* Run command line, see samples above